Catherine Cook Diversity Statement

 4. Incorporate mechanisms or systems to measure the school’s progress.

-The diversity curriculum at Catherine Cook fosters rich content area learning, exploration of self, and skill development in key cultural competencies.
-In collaboration with the Curriculum Coordinator for Cultural Competency and Project Based Learning, teachers use the framework to develop age-appropriate diversity curricula across subject areas.
+The diversity and inclusion curriculum at Catherine Cook fosters exploration of identity and development of key cultural competencies, such as having respectful discussions about our differences and working toward social justice.
+Teachers use the framework to develop age-appropriate curricula across subject areas.

 - Multicultural Curricula